 When a return of funds calculation occurs, unearned funds are returned to the Department of Defense.
-This can result in you owing a balance, which is your responsibility to repay to UMUC.
+This can result in you owing a balance, which is your responsibility to repay to UMGC.

-To learn more about UMUC Policy 170.72 Course Withdrawal and return of military tuition assistance, see www.umuc.edu/policies.
+To learn more about UMGC Policy 170.72 Course Withdrawal and return of military tuition assistance, see umgc.edu/ policies.

-Any requests for exceptions to UMUC Policy 170.72, including requests related to dropping or withdrawing from a class because of military service obligations, must be submitted within 90 days of the last day of the term during which you dropped or withdrew from the class.
-For more information, contact Student Resolution and Judicial Affairs at exception.request@umuc.edu.
+Any requests for exceptions to UMGC Policy 170.72, including requests related to dropping or withdrawing from a class because of military service obligations, must be submitted within 90 days of the last day of the term during which you dropped or withdrew from the class.
+For more information, contact Student Resolution and

+Judicial Affairs at exception.request@umgc.edu.